 Over fifty of the best vegan holiday recipes for entertaining!
 A bunch of delicious, vegan, mostly gluten-free, and holiday-appropriate dishes for your meal-planning inspiration—whether you’re gathering with the extended family or keeping the festivities chill at home.
-Most of these recipes are from the site, but I’ve highlighted some options from my cookbook with page references, too.
+All photos and recipe titles are linked.
+I’ve also highlighted some options from my cookbook with page references.

 Romesco Roasted Whole Cauliflower with Herbed Tahini Cream.
 This red and green beauty just looks so festive on the table.
 I like to lay it on a cute “wreath” of clipped herbs from my garden, but it looks dramatic no matter what.
 The preparation of this rests on two sauces (romesco and the tahini cream) that you make quickly in a food processor.
 These sauces can be made up to 5 days in advance, leaving you only the tasks of briefly steaming the cauliflower, roasting it to completion, and then garnishing.
 Gluten and nut-free too!